mittwald/vaultPHP/README.md

 `$apiHost` Hashicorp Vault REST Endpoint URL

 ## Bulk Requests
-Bulk Requests **will not** throw `InvalidDataExceptions`.
-Using Bulk Requests requires to iterate through the Response and calling `hasErrors` within the `BasicMetaResponse`.
+Using Bulk Requests also requires to iterate through the Response and calling `hasErrors` within the `MetaData` of each Bulk Item to ensure it was processed successfully.

 ## Exceptions
 Calling library methods will throw exceptions, indicating where ever invalid data was provided